As salaamu alaykum – peace be on you.

 Ms. Abida is now studying Computer Sciences at a Georgia college.
 Fluent in Arabic, French and English, Ms. Abida works at Azizah as a translator, frequently translating interviews and articles.
 She often lends her technical expertise to the Azizah website and also has contributed artwork.
 “To me, painting is an open door to a world of peace and serenity,” she says.

 Mariam Abdul-Aziz has worked with Azizah Magazine since its inception.
-As associate editor at Azizah, Ms. Abdul-Aziz fills several roles, including writing, editing, customer service and representing the magazine at conferences.
+Ms. Abdul-Aziz fills several roles, including writing, editing, customer service and representing the magazine at conferences.

 She says, “I am delighted to be working with such a groundbreaking vehicle of empowerment and representation for Muslim women.”